 Nausea and vomiting may occur with higher doses, but they can be controlled by taking the iron in smaller amounts.
 Ask your health care provider about switching to another form of iron rather than just stopping.

 Black stools are normal when taking iron tablets.
 In fact, this is felt to be a sign that the tablets are working correctly.
-If the stools are tarry looking as well as black, if they have red streaks, or if cramps, sharp pains, or soreness in the stomach occur, talk to your health care provider immediately.
+Talk to your health care provider right away if:

 Liquid forms of iron may stain your teeth.